manics/jupyterhub-not-a-tre/README.md

 - [ ] Has not been tested for security!
 - [ ] K3s network policies are not complete, should probably replace with Calico
 - [ ] API tokens are insecure
+- [ ] Workspaces connections are protected by network rules, not passwords